EPCCed/APT-CPP/lectures/02/README.md

 Writing efficient software, more than anything, requires you to choose an appropriate algorithmic approach for your problem.

-For lots on how to do this well, take Parallel Design Patterns next semester!
+For lots on how to do this well, consider the Parallel Design Patterns course.

 Here we want to take a lower-level approach and talk about how to implement patterns efficiently using C++.